Divyakrishnann/ONLINE-TOURISM-GUIDANCE-SYSTEM/README.md

 # ONLINE-TOURISM-GUIDANCE-SYSTEM
 Online tourism guidance system is an application that provides proper guide to the tourist for having a proper budget friendly travel plan.
-Features like Navigation maps and choosing the language in which they want to see the application will be used which will make the application more convenient to use.
+Features like Navigation maps and choosing the hotels according to budget,booking the package will be used which will make the application more convenient to use.
 <p><b>SQL Commands</b></p>
 <img width="960" alt="Home" src="https://github.com/Divyakrishnann/ONLINE-TOURISM-GUIDANCE-SYSTEM/assets/102403653/23308f61-f8c5-4e71-815a-b49148c43500">